Maxshono/Whatsapp-develop/README.md

 # Whatsapp-develop
-This repository is to create whatsapp application
+This repository is to create whatsapp application.